Defining Modules to Control Scope

 • In the file src/garden/vegetables.cairo.

 • Paths to code in modules: Once a module is part of your crate, you can refer to code in that module from anywhere else in that same crate, using the path to the code.
-For example, an Asparagus type in the vegetables submodule would be found at backyard::garden::vegetables::Asparagus.
+For example, an Asparagus type in the vegetables submodule would be found at crate::garden::vegetables::Asparagus.

 • Private vs public: Code within a module is private from its parent modules by default.
 This means that it may only be accessed by the current module and its descendants.
 To make a module public, declare it with pub mod instead of mod.
 To make items within a public module public as well, use pub before their declarations.
 Cairo also provides the pub(crate) keyword, allowing an item or module to be only visible within the crate in which the definition is included.